 The biggest outdoor seating capacity venue is the Indianapolis Motor Speedway, which can seat 235,000 or about the entire population of Reno, Nevada.

 But with a mixed indoor and outdoor capacity, the Great Mosque in Mecca, Saudi Arabia, can fit approximately 4 million people.
 That’s more than the entire population of Panama and the entire population of Utah and Wyoming.

 Is it even possible for an entire population to live inside a single structure?
 It’s been down before.
 All 214 residents of Whittier, Alaska live inside this single building.

 All city services and public amenities are located inside the building.
 This includes the Police department, post office, mayor’s office, general store, grocery store, hospital, laundromat, hotel, church, pool and even an indoor playground.
 The building is the city.

 Here’s a 3D mockup of a Mega Cube that could hold 7 billion people.
 It’s over 4,000 ft tall.
 It’s taller than any of New York’s skyscrapers and fits comfortably on the island of Manhattan in New York City.

-However it’s probably not as big as you might think.
-Yes 7 billion people can fit inside this Mega Cube, but there are no hallways, living rooms, kitchens or even bathrooms.
+However, it’s probably not as big as you might think.
+7 billion people can fit in this Mega Cube, but there are no hallways, living rooms, kitchens, or bathrooms.
 It’s just a structure that can hold people inside.
 It’s basically a mausoleum.
 7.4 billion people.
 One building.
 No toilets.
 Welcome to a landlord’s worst nightmare.